-Although concern exists with the use of medications in pregnancy, poorly controlled asthma can have an adverse effect on the fetus, resulting in increased perinatal mortality, increased prematurity, and low birth weight^{266,267}.
+Although there is a general concern about the use of any medication in pregnancy, poorly controlled asthma can have an adverse effect on the fetus, resulting in increased perinatal mortality, increased prematurity, and low birth weight^{266,267}.
 The overall perinatal prognosis for children born to women with asthma that is well-managed during pregnancy is comparable to that for children born to women without asthma268.
 For this reason, using medications to obtain optimal control of asthma is justified even when their safety in pregnancy has not been unequivocally proven.
-For most medications used to treat asthma there is little evidence to suggest an increased risk to the fetus.
-Appropriately monitored use of theophylline, inhaled glucocorticosteroids351, β_2 -agonists, and leukotriene modifiers (specifically montelukast) are not associated with an increased incidence of fetal abnormalities.
+For most medications used to treat asthma there. is little evidence to suggest an increased risk to the fetus.
+Appropriately monitored use of theophylline, inhaled glucocorticosteroids351, β_2 -agonists, and leukotriene modifiers (specifically montelukast) is not associated with an increased incidence of fetal abnormalities369.
 Inhaled glucocorticosteroids have been shown to prevent exacerbations of asthma during pregnancy^{269,270} (Evidence B).
 As in other situations, the focus of asthma treatment must remain on control of symptoms and maintenance of normal lung function271.
 Acute exacerbations should be treated aggressively in order to avoid fetal hypoxia.
-Treatment should include nebulized rapid-acting β_2 -agonists and oxygen and systemic glucocorticosteroids should be instituted when necessary.
+Treatment should include nebulized rapid-acting β{a} agonists and oxygen and systemic glucocorticosteroids should be instituted when necessary.